jcrist1/stately-streams/thoughts.md

 )
 ```

-If we look at the type parameters, signature, and constraints of the method:
+To get a taste of how it works, consider an example method:
 ```rust
     pub fn join_subscribe_with_state<
         NodeFilter: Filter,